• Skip to primary navigation

 About Kosha Mangsho

-Mangsho means meat and the word Kosha comes from the word Koshnao which means cooking on slow heat with spices.
-It is made using mutton (goat meat), onions, spices, and a few other basic ingredients.
+Mangsho means meat and the word Kosha comes from Koshnao, which means cooking on slow heat with spices.

-The key to making the best Bengali mutton kosha recipe is slow cooking it.
-It is a labor of love that holds a very special place in Bengali cuisine and people’s heart.
+Slow cooking is the key to making the best Bengali mutton kosha recipe.
+It is a labor of love that holds an exceptional place in Bengali cuisine and people’s hearts.

-This thick gravy made with the strong flavors of mutton is a favorite at every Bengali household and is made for special occasions including birthdays, weddings, and festivals like Durga Puja and Poila Baisakh.
+This thick gravy made with the robust flavors of mutton is a favorite in every Bengali household.
+It is made for special occasions, including birthdays, weddings, and festivals like Durga Puja and Poila Baisakh.

 It is also a staple curry in many Bengali households on Sunday mornings.

-A little high on the spice quotient, Kosha Mangsho or Bengali style mutton curry is mostly served with soft Bengali luchi (puffed fried bread) or with a portion of the delicious Bengali mishti pulao (lightly sweetened rice).
+High on the spice quotient, Kosha Mangsho or Bengali style mutton curry is mainly served with soft Bengali luchi (puffed fried bread) or a portion of the delicious Bengali mishti pulao (lightly sweetened rice).

 This dish is traditionally made in an iron kadai which gives it a deep dark brown color.
-But if you don’t own one, then make it in a regular pan.
-There will be a very slight difference in taste and color but it will still be very delicious.
+But if you don’t own one, make it in a regular pan.
+There will be a slight difference in taste and color, but it will still be very delicious.

 Ingredients